Nestled in a stunning historic setting, Mercado de San Miguel is a bustling food paradise in Madrid, brimming with local delicacies and lively energy.

 "Get a real taste for the diversity of Spanish cuisine at Mercado de San Miguel, an always-happening food hall in a historic ironwork building.
 Instead of committing to one restaurant, you can sample from more than two dozen—a key reason why the market is a draw with both tourists and locals.
 Although prices are high, many vendors offer free samples.
 Try the banderillas (skewers of olives, veggies, and seafood) for about 1 or 2 euros apiece." - Ramsey Qubein

 "There are just some things you should experience while in Madrid.
-Visiting Plaza Mayor is one of them and another is eating tapas and drinking a clara (half beer, half lemonade) at Mercado San Miguel, a popular covered food market in the city center.
-Take a five-minute walk to La Mallorquina afterwards for their famous chocolate napolitanas." - Cristina Shipe
+Visiting Plaza Mayor is one of them and another is eating tapas and drinking a clara (half beer, half lemonade) at Mercado de San Miguel, a popular covered food market in the city center.
+Take a five-minute walk to La Mallorquina afterward for their famous chocolate napolitanas." - Cristina Shipe

 "We start at the food stalls of Mercado San Miguel." - Mira T. Lee